 Cockapoo life expectancy (Quick Guide)

-Cockapoos have a higher than average life expectancy of 12 to 15 years and up to 18 years for some.
+Cockapoos have a higher-than-average life expectancy of 12 to 15 years and up to 18 years for some.
 Life expectancy depends on the dog’s size, health, and care.

 Cockapoo growth stages